 For the cream cheese frosting:

-- Cream together the butter and cream cheese in the bowl of an electric stand mixer fitted with the paddle attachment.
-Beat at medium-high speed until fluffy, 1 to 2 minutes, stopping to scrape down the bowl 2-3 times.
-Sift in the powdered sugar and mix on low until just combined.
+- In the bowl of an electric stand mixer fitted with the paddle attachment cream together the butter and powdered sugar, adding in the sugar ½ cup at a time until it is all worked in.
+Add the cornstarch and cream cheese and beat at medium-high speed until fluffy, 1 to 2 minutes, stopping to scrape down the bowl 2-3 times.
 Blend at medium-high speed until frosting is smooth.
 Finish with the vanilla and refrigerate until ready to use.

 Assembly and frosting the cake: